APACTestDrive/CloudNative_AppDev/DEMOscript.md

 ![](images/cafemenu_no_rewards.png)
 ![](images/cafemap.png)

-* Click on each option to show what they do and highlight the Reward Service option is greyed as it has not be completed
+* Click on each option to show what they do such as discovering the coffee on sale at the store and the locations of the store
+* Highlight the **Rewards** option is greyed out and this is the option to credit and redeem your coffee rewards The reason why this is greyed out is because the team developing the Reward Service is not completed and not ready to integrate.
+The Reward Service is being developed as a Node.js microservice to be deployed to an ACCS instance.
+When the **Rewards** option is clicked, it makes a REST API call to the Rewards Service.

 ## Step 3: